ChanChiChoi/awesome-automl/README.md

 ### Distributed Frameworks
+- [logicalclocks/maggy](https://github.com/logicalclocks/maggy):  Maggy is a framework for efficient asynchronous optimization of expensive black-box functions on top of Apache Spark.
+Compared to existing frameworks, maggy is not bound to stage based optimization algorithms and therefore it is able to make extensive use of early stopping in order to achieve efficient resource utilization.
 - [MLBase](http://www.mlbase.org/):
 - [HDI-Project/ATM](https://github.com/HDI-Project/ATM):
 - [AxeldeRomblay/MLBox](https://github.com/AxeldeRomblay/MLBox): is another AutoML library and it supports distributed data processing, cleaning, formatting, and state-of-the-art algorithms such as LightGBM and XGBoost.
 It also supports model stacking, which allows you to combine an information ensemble of models to generate a new model aiming to have better performance than the individual models.